aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/managing-textbox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 You can create text boxes with horizontal or vertical text.

 - Select the corresponding option (horizontal or vertical)
-- Left click on the page
+- Left‑click on the page
-- Hold down the left button and drag a distance on the page
+- Hold down the left mouse button and drag a distance on the page
-- Release the left button
+- Release the left mouse button

-Now you get a text box.
+Now you have a text box.

 ## Add Text Box to Worksheet in Aspose.Cells

-When you need to bulk insert TextBox into the worksheet, the manual insertion method is obviously a disaster.
-If this bothers you, I think this document will help you.
-[Aspose.Cells](https://products.aspose.com/cells/) provides you with an API to easily do bulk inserts in your code.
+When you need to bulk insert a TextBox into a worksheet, the manual insertion method is obviously impractical.
+If this bothers you, this document will help.
+[Aspose.Cells](https://products.aspose.com/cells/) provides an API to easily perform bulk inserts in your code.

 The following sample code creates a text box.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AddTextBoxToWorksheetInAsposeCells.go" >}}

-You will get a file similar to [result file](result.xlsx).
+You will get a file similar to the [result file](result.xlsx).
 In the file, you will see the following:

 ![](52449.png)